 - Having blackout periods when you can’t remember where you were or what you did

 - Engaging in risky behavior – For instance, having unprotected sex or driving under the influence of alcohol or drugs

-Recover from Substance Abuse at CAST Centers
+Recover from Substance Use Disorder at CAST Centers

 CAST Centers in Los Angeles, CA offers treatment options for alcohol and drug addiction.
 Here, working towards recovery is about empowering yourself to make better choices.
 You’ll also learn to hold yourself accountable for the choices you make.
-By learning healthy ways of dealing with life’s challenges, you’ll start to live free from substance abuse and addiction.
+By learning healthy ways of dealing with life’s challenges, you’ll start to live free from substance use disorder and addiction.

 What Is Treatment Like at CAST Centers?

 CAST’s treatment programs for substance use disorders and addiction use the CAST alignment model (CAM).
 This helps you reconnect with your mental, emotional, and spiritual self and empowers you to change your life.

 This method of tackling problematic substance use is what makes the CAST treatment program unique.
 At CAST, we utilize a comprehensive approach when treating drug and alcohol addiction.
 We approach the problem from all areas of your life in order to address and integrate your physical, emotional, and spiritual needs.

 Intensive Outpatient Program/Partial Hospitalization Program (IOP/PHP)